quandl/quandl-ruby/README.md

 ## Deprecation of old package

 With the release of our v3 API we are officially deprecating version 2 of the `quandl_client` ruby gem.
-We have re-written the package from the group up and will be moving forward with a 1.x.x package with the name of `quandl` that will rely on version 3 of our restful api.
+We have re-written the package from the ground up and will be moving forward with a 1.x.x package with the name of `quandl` that will rely on version 3 of our restful api.
 During this transitional period you can continue to use the old package here:

 https://rubygems.org/gems/quandl_client